Sutured ECH is a natural invariant: (by C. H. Taubes)

 Now that we know that the contact class $c(\xi) \in \ech(M,\Gamma,\xi,\alpha|_{\partial M})$ is well-defined, and that isotopies rel boundary of $\xi$ induce isomorphisms on ECH which preserve $c(\xi)$, we can investigate some of the properties of $c(\xi)$.
+Although the sutured ECH contact class had not been explicitly written down before, the definitions and theorems in this section are straightforward adaptations of results which are known for closed 3-manifolds and which should not be surprising to experts.
 We remark that Theorem \ref{thm:alpha-independence} will suffice for these applications, and thus we can choose to omit $\alpha|_{\partial M}$ from the notation, because vanishing and nonvanishing results will only require us to understand ECH up to isomorphism.
 We begin by proving that $c(\xi)$ detects tightness.

 \begin{theorem} Suppose that $(M,\Gamma,\xi)$ is a sutured contact manifold for which $\xi$ is overtwisted.
 Then $c(\xi) = 0$. \end{theorem}

 \begin{proof} Let $\Delta \subset \mathrm{int}(M)$ be an overtwisted disk and $U$ an open neighborhood of $\Delta$ which is disjoint from an open neighborhood of $\partial M$.
 If we perform a full Lutz twist on a transverse knot in $U \ssm \Delta$, then the resulting contact structure $\xi'$ is homotopic to $\xi$ as a $2$-plane field by a homotopy supported in a neighborhood of that knot in $U\ssm \Delta$, and in particular this homotopy is constant on $M\ssm U$ and on a neighborhood of $\Delta$.
 A theorem of Eliashberg \cite[Theorem 3.1.1]{eliashberg-ot} now says that $\xi$ and $\xi'$ are isotopic as contact structures by an isotopy supported in $U$.